 We all learned yesterday that Ueli Steck died yesterday while climbing on Mt.
 Nuptse near Mt.
 Everest in preparation for an ambitious project connecting the two mountains.
-The NY Times has an obituary but the more personal one from GearJunkie helps you partially feel the loss in the climbing community.
+The NY Times has an obituary but the more personal one from GearJunkie helps you understand the loss the climbing community is feeling.

 If you do not know who Ueli Steck is, Mountain Hardwear's video titled "The Swiss Machine" is a solid introduction to this amazing climber.
 There simply was no one like him.
 This is the man who climbed the Eiger in less than 2 hours and 23 minutes.
 The man who did 82 summits in the Alps in 62 days, entirely human powered, no driving.
 Ueli not only had skill and speed, he had incredible endurance with seemingly inhuman abilities to push himself.